Headless CMS

 In this blog, we will unpack the different types of CMSs and discuss what they can offer to help you select the best type for your agency.

-In these CMS platforms, the user selects a frontend template for a platform to make it easy to create, change and publish content for a location using a WYSIWYG or HTML editor. these CMS platforms, the user selects a frontend template for a platform to make it easy to create, change and publish content for a location using a WYSIWYG or HTML editor.
+In these CMS platforms, the user selects a frontend template for a platform to make it easy to create, change, and publish content for a location using a WYSIWYG or HTML editor.
+This is super helpful when you're looking for a cms for marketing agencies because it makes managing content for specific marketing needs a lot easier.

 A traditional CMS organizes content in webpage-oriented frameworks commingled with code enabling it to be used on the linked frontend.